saylesss88/nix-book/src/nix/gpg-agent.md

 ### Generate a Revocation Certificate

-`mykey` must be a key specifier, either the keyID of the primary keypair or any part of the user ID which identifies the keypair:
+`mykey` must be a key specifier, either the keyID of the primary keypair or any part of the user ID that identifies the keypair:

 ```bash
 gpg --output revoke.asc --gen-revoke mykey